2020 Public and Nonprofit Division Awards

 AOM-PNP Top Reviewer Award

-Sponsored by the Journal of Public Administration Research and Theory
+Sponsored by the Public Management Research Association's (PMRA) journals, the Journal of Public Administration Research and Theory (JPART) and Perspectives on Public Management and Governance (PPMG).

-The Journal of Public Administration Research and Theory (JPART) will give a plaque and a $100 honorarium in recognition of each of the top ten reviewers of conference paper submissions to the Public and Nonprofit Division of the Academy of Management Annual Meeting (AOM-PNP).
+The Journal of Public Administration Research and Theory (JPART) will give a plaque and an honorarium in recognition of each of the top ten reviewers of conference paper submissions to the Public and Nonprofit Division of the Academy of Management Annual Meeting (AOM-PNP).

 Winners will be based on the ratings from AOM-PNP’s reviewer ratings process, identified by the AOM-PNP Program Chair, confirmed by the JPART Editor, and recognized at the PNP Business Meeting.